 Last name A-K – Catherine MacLeod – firstname.lastname@example.org 765.471.0062 x110

 Last name L-R – Amanda Estes – email@example.com 765.471.0062 x204

 Last name S-Z – Zach Pattison – firstname.lastname@example.org 765.471.0062 x209

 Please bring your own reusable bags, box or a laundry basket to help you transport food from the pantry to your destination.
 Volunteers are available to help you in the pantry and to assist with carrying food out of the pantry.

 There are no monthly limits on how many times a client may come to the pantry in any given month if you are a resident of Tippecanoe County.
 If you live outside of Tippecanoe County, you may come to this pantry once per month.
 This pantry acts as an emergency food resource so that clients may supplement other sources of food.
 You should expect to take only the food you will need over the course of a few days.

 The pantry is restocked regularly throughout the hours that it is open.
 There is no advantage to arriving early.
 Pantry wait time is shortest between 3 pm – 4 pm.

 There is a small waiting area for you to sit in while waiting to enter the pantry.
 It seats about 15 people at a time.
 Trained volunteers will assist with the check-in process and will be on site to provide more information about recipes, upcoming classes, and resource coordination services.

 You will never need to show proof of income, ID or proof of residency to access food at this pantry.

 The pantry needs over 60 volunteers a week to run smoothly.
 We are looking for compassionate, friendly people to fill positions ranging from shelf stocking to data entry to cooking demonstrations and more.
-You can learn more about each individual pantry volunteer descriptions here or you can sign up for a shift here.
+You can sign up for a shift here.